ChrisPrusik/HugoChecker/test-hugo/content/blog/ooda-loop.md

 draft: no
 ---

-First note on the blog
+First note on the blog.

 # Something